RikaShiro/FYP22070/README.md

 ## Preprocess

+2 Tables are required: 'shanten' and 'enumerations'.
 There are 2 options to set up the project before actually serving.

-1. Unzip pre-downloaded files to get the necessary resources.
+1. Unzip the pre-downloaded tables.
-2. Compute the resources on your own, which takes around 3 minutes.
+2. Compute the tables your own, which takes around 2 minutes (CPU multi-threading).

 ## Serve